and Resiliency Expert

 Jessica: Anything else you’d like to share?
 And where can our readers find out more about you and your work?

-Jessica: Thanks again for doing this interview and wish you all the best with everything in the future.
-Look forward to your next album!
+Jessica: Happy Mother’s Day and thanks again for this interview.
+I wish you the best with all you do in the future.